How to Set a Custom White Balance with the ExpoDisc:

 Cover the Lens.
 Attach the ExpoDisc to the front of your lens (white side towards camera).
 If your ExpoDisc is larger than your lens filter size, simply hold the ExpoDisc flat over the lens.

-Manual Camera Focus (If Necessary).
+Manual Lens Focus (If Necessary).
 Some cameras require the lens to be in manual focus to capture an exposure through the ExpoDisc.
 Note: This is not necessary when using Nikon cameras to set a Preset white balance.

 When Using Flash.
 You must set your custom white balance using the same shutter speed that you intend to use when photographing your subject.
 Your flash must fire when setting the custom white balance.